iDPI-Umass/superFreq/src/lib/assets/text/updates.md

 ### April 7, 2025
 #### Bug Fixes
 - Fixed a smattering of issues with feeds
+- Fixed avatar search widget in /create-profile and /account pages
+- Continuing to tweak image loading for improve performance

 ### April 3, 2025
 #### Bug Fixes